 Reserve Deputies also assist with natural disasters and other emergencies that require additional personnel.

 The primary purpose of the Mille Lacs County Sheriff’s Reserve Unit is to assist the Sheriff’s Office whenever needed.
 Reserve Deputies assist licensed, sworn Deputies by performing community service tasks and non-criminal police functions.
 Reserve Deputies work a regularly scheduled patrol shift on Thursday, Friday or Saturday night and are on call for call-outs.
 They can expect to be scheduled for one or two shifts each month.

 Callouts can be for any number of reasons, day or night, including:

 - Special details as needed by Sheriff’s Office

-There are approximately 10 Reserve Deputies in the Mille Lacs County Sheriff’s Reserve unit.
-The unit is supervised by two licensed Deputies.
+There are approximately 9 Reserve Deputies in the Mille Lacs County Sheriff’s Reserve unit.
+The unit is supervised by one licensed Deputy.
 Within the Reserve unit, there is a Captain and two Sergeants.

 The Reserve Deputy’s position is a volunteer position and the Mille Lacs County Sheriff’s Office does not offer any financial compensation to its Reserve Deputies.

 The Mille Lacs County Sheriff's Office is seeking dedicated men and women who would like to volunteer their time to the betterment and safety of their community.
 For more information please view the Application page.